obensource/little-kiddo-learning/README.md

 * Radix: introduce them to the fact numbers don't just have to count up to 10 to be useful.
 They can count to less than 10–like 2 (binary) or 8 (octal), or more than 10–like 16 (hexadecimal).
 Mention that counting in 10s is useful to people, but counting in these other ways can be useful to computers, robots, and other machines that people use to do amazing things.

 ## Math
+* An 'unhindered' approach:
+  * Describing our world through math is fun on it's own–there doesn't have to be strings attached!
+  * It can be easy to step in too fast and provide answers, but try to give them time and figure it out for themselves.
+  * Try to refrain from being reserved about covering seemingly 'difficult' or 'adult' concepts.
+Often, conceptually simple topics can be masked by complex sounding monikers–but learning the vocabulary of all this stuff can come later!
 * 'Fruit Math': Count, add, and subtract using a group of fruits.
 * 'Sandwich Fractions': Whenever you can, make a sandwhich together and talk about each fraction made as you cut it into 4 quarters.
   * 'This is a whole sandwhich, now 2 halves, now 3 thirds, now 4 quarters!'